 The Object element can be either package-specific or application-defined.

 Package-Specific Object Element

-The structure of a package-specific Object element is shown in the following diagram:
+The package-specific Object element contains the Manifest and SignatureProperties elements that are package-specific.
+The Id attribute shall be specified and its value shall be idPackageObject.